At 9,200 light years from us, in the Perseus arm of our Galaxy, there is NGC 281,

 However, for a more dynamic and more contrast aspect, hydrogen is attributed

+to the green channel and oxygen to the blue one.
 Due to the abundance of hydrogen, the images resulting from the combination

 tend to be excessively green and the stars tend to be colored in violet.
+Later on, during processing, the green color is fading resulting in a modified

-- In the Canadian France Haway Telescope (CFHT) palette of the R, G and B channels
+Hubble palette dominated by blue and yellow. - In the Canadian France Haway Telescope (CFHT) palette of the R, G and B channels

 are assigned to the master images obtained through the H, O and S filters.
+In this case, the resulting color is somewhat closer to reality because the hydrogen

 is put into the channel red and oxygen to green.
 However, the sulfur emissions